Mitigating Structural Overfitting: A Distribution-Aware Rectification Framework for Missing Feature Imputation: Introduction

 \section{Introduction}

-Graphs are important structures in the real world, which are capable of modeling complex interactions among various objects. {\em Graph neural networks} (GNNs)~\cite{kipf2016semi,cai2018comprehensive,fang2023spatio,huang2022auc,jiang2019semi,henaff2015deep,velickovic2017graph,song2024efficient,chen2023lsgnn,chen2025decoupled,luo2024fast} have demonstrated impressive effectiveness in a wide range of applications for graph analysis, including trajectory prediction~\cite{mohamed2020social,li2019grip} and user classification~\cite{wang2021mixup,kipf2016semi,xiao2022graph,wang2020nodeaug}.
-Usually, GNNs aggregate node features from neighbors to generate representations that integrate both structure and feature information.
-Nevertheless, node features often remain incomplete in real-world scenarios.
-A prominent example arises in the domain of maritime navigation, where critical features such as vessel velocity and wind conditions may be incomplete or missing due to signal interference or sensor limitations.
-The performance of GNNs will greatly decline due to the incompleteness of node features \cite{rossi2022unreasonable,um2023confidencebased}, highlighting the necessity of GNNs with missing node features.
+Graphs are important structures in the real world, which are capable of modeling complex interactions among various objects.
+Graph learning approaches such as graph neural networks (\textbf{GNNs})~\cite{kipf2016semi,cai2018comprehensive,fang2023spatio,huang2022auc,jiang2019semi,henaff2015deep,velickovic2017graph,lsgnn,degem,fgsam} have demonstrated impressive effectiveness in a wide range of applications for graph analysis, including trajectory prediction~\cite{mohamed2020social,li2019grip} and user classification~\cite{wang2021mixup,kipf2016semi,xiao2022graph,wang2020nodeaug}.
+These methods typically achieve robust embeddings by combining graph feature information and graph structure.
+However, a critical bottleneck in real-world deployments is the ubiquity of \emph{incomplete node features}.
+A prominent example arises in the domain of maritime navigation, where critical features such as vessel velocity and wind conditions may be incomplete or missing due to signal interference or sensor limitations, seriously degrading the performance of graph learning methods~\cite{rossi2022unreasonable,um2023confidencebased}.

-Recently, several methods~\cite{huo2023t2,rossi2022unreasonable,taguchi2021graph,jiang2020incomplete} have been proposed to address the challenge of incomplete node features.
-Among them, feature propagation (FP)~\cite{rossi2022unreasonable} has achieved great success and stands out as a representative method, which utilizes the normalized adjacency matrix for iterative feature propagation and resets known features to their original values after each iteration.